Your “set and setting” are perfect and you’re with your closest friends. But when someone passes you a joint while tripping, do you accept it?

 When to consume?
 Depends, but popular times are right before it starts to kick in, after the peak, towards the end of the trip

-Acid and Weed: Combining Weed and Acid
+Acid and Weed: Smoking Weed on LSD

+Thinking about smoking weed on acid?
 Because LSD and psilocybin are both classic psychedelics that produce comparable experiences, the effects of mixing them with cannabis is very similar.
 For instance, many report cannabis can intensify their LSD experience, mainly by enhancing the visual or introspective effects of it.
 Djordjevic agrees, but adds, “With LSD, however, the experience is more ‘controlled’ since it’s dosed chemically and the effects are more consistent.
 Compared to psilocybin, there are less ‘spikes’ where the person can feel the effects intensely for some minutes, but rather more evenly distributed over the course of several hours.”

 While that may be true, many in my survey still reported increased anxiety from mixing the two, which has caused some to stop combining completely, like communications strategist for cannabis, Leland Radovanovic.
 He told DoubleBlind he’s stopped mixing cannabis and psychedelics, like acid or 2-cb in recent years, even though he consumes cannabis daily, because the combo can give him bad anxiety.
 “I do sometimes use CBD flower,” Radovanovic says, explaining that it has an anti-anxiety effect almost akin to Xanax.